DWilliames/PDF-export-sketch-plugin/README.md

 ## Installation

 1. Download the plugin
-2. Double-click the file, 'Nudge Resize.sketchplugin'
+2. Double-click the file, 'PDF Export.sketchplugin'
 3. That's it...